timOTdev/0017_you_dont_know_js/notes.md

 ```
 - `this` in foo() refers to the global object window in non-strict mode, would be undefined in strict mode
 - Literally, `this.bar` means `window.bar`
+- Notice that obj1 is an object and this would refer to obj1 object and not the window object

 ## Prototypes
 - This concept is quite complicated but visited in chapter 4-6 of this & Object Prototypes
 - Basically, it is a fallback for when a property doesn't exist when you try to reference it